 8. Express their views freely in all matter affecting the child when the child is capable of forming their own view.

-There is a presumption that both the parents will have an equal parental responsibility and that they will both have a role in making the decisions about the matters affecting the child in long term and short term.
-The child’s best interest is to have a regular and continuing contact, care, and interaction with both the parents without there being any bad flavour of the parents’ separation.
-To focus on these fundamental expectations, the Australian family legal jurisprudence now focus on the duties and obligations of the parents rather than any form of parental rights.
+There is a presumption that both parents will have an equal parental responsibility and that they will both have a role in making the decisions about the matters affecting the child in the long term and the short term.
+The child’s best interest is to have regular and continuing contact, care, and interaction with both parents without there being any bad flavour of the parents’ separation.
+To focus on these fundamental expectations, the Australian family legal jurisprudence now focuses on the duties and obligations of the parents rather than any form of parental rights.
 The emphasis is on the duties and obligations of the parents and the child’s rights.
-The child’s rights include to have the benefit of care of both the parents; protection from any harm; proper care and parenting and an expectation upon the parents to discharge their duties and obligations in a proper and genuine manner and to the best of their ability.
+The child’s rights include having the benefit of care from both parents; protection from any harm; proper care and parenting; and an expectation upon the parents to discharge their duties and obligations properly and genuinely and to the best of their ability.

 The concept of co-parenting exists with every parenting arrangement, regardless of its formal title.
 In different ways, each parent is involved in raising the child in cooperation, collaboration, communication, compromise, and consistency.
-These features grow over the time and sometimes consume years of work to evolve effectively.
-We note that the children in parenting arrangement often experience high anxiety during times including moving from one place to another parents.
-This results from the child’s knowledge of the conflict between the parents and sometimes extreme nature of conduct of either or both the parents.
-One need to ensure that the child/ren are protected from the conflict between the parents.
-Minimum verbal and physical contact between the parents are helpful and is often useful to communicate through letter or an email.
+These features grow over time and sometimes consume years of work to evolve effectively.
+We note that the children in parenting arrangements often experience high anxiety during times, including moving from one place to another.
+This results from the child’s knowledge of the conflict between the parents and sometimes the extreme nature of the conduct of either or both of the parents.
+One needs to ensure that the child/ren are protected from the conflict between the parents.
+Minimum verbal and physical contact between the parents is helpful, and it is often useful to communicate through a letter or an email.